norikinishida/DiscourseConstituencyInduction-ViterbiEM/README.md

 This is an implementation of an unsupervised discourse constituency parser described in the paper:

 > Noriki Nishida and Hideki Nakayama.
 2020.
 [Unsupervised Discourse Constituency Parsing Using Viterbi EM](https://www.mitpressjournals.org/doi/full/10.1162/tacl_a_00312).
-Transactions of the Assocication for Computational Linguistics, vol.8, pp.215-230.
+Transactions of the Association for Computational Linguistics, vol.8, pp.215-230.

 ## Task Definition ##